 - Quito can have 4 different weather conditions in one day, from burning sun, to clouds, rain, and fog, so bring layers.

 Leave behind the cold winter and visit this magnificent city!
-Quito is the gateway to Ecuador and the Galapagos Islands, Pacific coast, Andes and Amazon rainforest all of which are on the Equator Line.
+Quito is the gateway to all of Ecuador including the Galapagos Islands, the Pacific coast, the Andes mountains and even the Amazon rainforest.